hugobots/php-geocode/README.md

 ## Manual way
 Or you can install the package manually by:

-- Copy <code>src/php-geocode.php</code> to your codebase, perhaps to the vendor directory.
+- Copy `src/php-geocode.php` to your codebase, perhaps to the vendor directory.
-- Add the <code>Geocode</code> class to your autoloader or require the file directly.
+- Add the `Geocode` class to your autoloader or require the file directly.

 ## Getting Started
 I'm going to use the following address to explain the use of library i.e.